#nomoregas 2. Energy prices

-The current price increases have put so many people under fuel stress that the government is considering reforming the market as soon as this year (2022).
+The current price increases have put so many people under fuel stress that the government is considering reforming the market as soon as this year (2022); other institutionas are pushing for more complex and localised models for energy pricing.
 If we take advantage of the renewable energy we generate, perhaps by adjusting to a less consistent supply, the #nomoregas campaign will have a much easier life.

 So this is something to hope for and perhaps lobby for: a reform of the energy market that reduces energy bills by decoupling gas and electricity prices while maintaining incentives for installing and consuming renewables.

 Of course, we cannot rely on government legislation to start a revolution .
 But we can assume that at some point, the cost of grid-scale renewables will be so low and their use so predominant that electricity will cost less than gas.
 In fact, as of last year, the cost of installing renewables and energy storage combined has become way less than building new gas plants.
 TransitionZero, among our heroes, have mapped the cost tracked and all the prices in hypnotising animated graphs (the screenshot below does no justice to their beauty in movement).